 - salt and pepper, adjust to taste

-- Cut around the bottom of each drumstick to cut the tendons - then use a paper towel to remove the skin from your chicken.
+- Cut around the bottom of each drumstick to cut the tendons - then use a paper towel to remove the skin from the chicken.

-- Add the chicken and the rest of your ingredients to your crock pot and cook on low for 6-7 hours.
+- Add the chicken and the rest of the ingredients to a slow cooker and cook on low for 5-6 hours.

 - Watch as the tender meat barely clings to the bones… then eat :)